rspec/rspec.github.io/source/blog/2015-02-03-rspec-3-2-has-been-released.md

 * Support Ruby 2.2 with Rails 3.2 and 4.x (Aaron Kromer, #1264, #1277)
 * Improve `instance_double` to support verifying dynamic column methods defined by `ActiveRecord` (Jon Rowe, #1238)
+* Mirror the use of Ruby 1.9 hash syntax for the `type` tags in the spec generators on Rails 4.
+(Michael Stock, #1292)

 Bug Fixes: